-The most important aspect of any telescope is its aperture, the diameter of its main optical component, which can be either a lens or a mirror.
+One of the most important aspects of any telescope is its aperture, the diameter of its main optical component, which may be either a lens or mirror.
 A scope's aperture determines both its light-gathering ability (how bright the image appears) and its resolving power (how sharp the image appears).
-When learning how to choose a telescope, knowing all you can about the aperture is crucial to your ability to see the night sky.

 What does this mean?
 The bigger the aperture the better.
 With a 6-inch telescope you can discern craters on the moon as small as about a mile across - half the size of those visible in a 3-inch scope (under the same conditions using the same magnification).
 The advantage of a larger aperture becomes more apparent when looking towards a distant galaxy on a moonless night.
 Because the surface area of a 6-inch mirror is four times greater than that of a 3-inch mirror, it collects four times as much light, meaning the galaxy would appear four times brighter.
 (Astronomically speaking, that's 1.5 magnitudes brighter.)